-In the base year, 2017, the number of employed in the SILC data matches relatively closely the number of employed from the Labour Force Survey (107%) (see Table 4.2 in the Annex), for the number of unemployed the ratio is close (98%).
+In the base year, 2018, the number of employed in the SILC data matches relatively closely the number of employed from the Labour Force Survey (107%) (see Table 4.2 in the Annex), for the number of unemployed the ratio is close (96%).
 As the labour market situation has continuously improved since 2016 and EUROMOD baseline scenarios do not make adjustments for employment changes, the ratio for the number of employed decreases for later years.
-The actual number of unemployed is slightly underestimated.
-The funded pension scheme is statutory and every year new people join.
-As EUROMOD baseline scenarios do not adjust for that either, the ratio for the number of members decreases over time and the number of members is underestimated for 2018-2019.
+The actual number of unemployed is slightly underestimated in 2018 and 2019.
+The funded pension scheme was statutory between 2018 and 2020 and every year new people joined.
+As EUROMOD baseline scenarios do not adjust for that, the ratio for the number of members decreases over time and the number of members is underestimated for 2019-2020.
+Since 2021, the membership of the funded pension scheme is voluntary, however as the payments were suspended/stopped since September 2021, it also not taken into account in the baseline scenario.

-The number of individuals with employment income is well estimated (ratio 1.02 in 2017) in the data compared to those who pay income tax on labour earnings (see Table 4.3 in the Annex 3).
+The number of individuals with employment income is well estimated (ratio 1.07 in 2018) in the data compared to those who pay income tax on labour earnings (see Table 4.3 in the Annex 3).
 This is expected given that employment income information in SILC is also register-based.

-However, the number of people with income from registered self-employment (questionnairebased) is overestimated (about 115% coverage in 2017), compared to data from income tax returns
+However, the number of people with income from registered self-employment (questionnaire-based) is overestimated (about 116% coverage in 2018), compared to data from income tax returns.

-Survey data underestimate the number of individuals receiving private pension (about 88% in 2017), which might be due to sampling variation.
-EUROMOD baseline scenarios do not adjust the number of recipients of private pensions, which has been increasing in practice, and is hence underestimated for 2018.
+Survey data slightly overestimate the number of individuals receiving private pension (102% in 2018), which might be due to sampling variation.
+EUROMOD baseline scenarios do not adjust the number of recipients of private pensions, which has been increasing in practice, and is hence underestimated for 2019.
 In addition, external statistics assume that the recipients of the second and third pillars are different people and sum them up, but actually one person could receive both.
-The number of households with rent income in SILC is about three times higher than the number of people declaring rent income in 2017, which can be an indication of underreporting of rent income.
-Indeed, the official number of people declaring rent income has increased from 2,500 in 2009 to 33,651 in 2018.
+The number of households with rent income in SILC is about two times higher than the number of people declaring rent income in 2018, which can be an indication of underreporting of rent income.
+Indeed, the official number of people declaring rent income has increased from 2,500 in 2009 to 37,499 in 2020.

-There are approximately 28,000 more people receiving investment income in the dataset in 2017 than in 2016, but the majority receives only interest on bank deposits.
-Unfortunately, there is no good external information available, however in 2018 EUROMOD overestimate the number of people receiving interest income by 27%.
+There are approximately two times more people receiving investment income in the dataset in 2018 than in 2017, but the majority receives only interest on bank deposits.
+Unfortunately, there is no good external information available, however in 2019 EUROMOD overestimate the number of people receiving interest income by 44%.
 There are also no external statistics available for income received by people aged under 16 and regular inter-household cash transfers (both received and paid).

-Average employment income corresponds to 99% of the average wage of a full-time worker in 2017 as published by Statistics Estonia and the ratio is similar in the following years (see Table 4.4).
-At the aggregate level, the SILC data appear to slightly overestimate employment income (109% in 2017) and also overestimate registered self-employment income compared to tax declarations (123% in 2017), possibly due to sampling variation.
-Total private pensions are only slightly overestimated compared to external statistics (about 105% coverage in 2017).
-Rental incomes are about two times higher than in tax reports in 2017 (it was 4.5 times in 2016).
+Average employment income corresponds to 89% of the average wage of a full-time worker in 2018 as published by Statistics Estonia (see Table 4.4).
+The larger difference compared to previous years' reports is due to a change in the methodology for imputing the employment income variable.
+At the aggregate level, the SILC data appear to slightly overestimate employment income (102% in 2018) and also overestimate registered self-employment income compared to tax declarations (143% in 2018), possibly due to sampling variation.
+Total private pensions are also overestimated compared to external statistics (about 138% coverage in 2018).
+Rental incomes are 1.5 times higher than in tax reports in 2018 (it was 4.5 times in 2016).
 The difference compared to 2016 has probably decreased due to improved incentives to report rent income.